abinit/abinit/doc/tutorial/gwr_intro.md

 of the internal FFT version shipped with ABINIT ([[fftalg]] should be 312 or 512, this is done automatically if an external FFT library is found by the build system).

-If you are using MKL, the configuration is relatively simple as MKL provides all the required libraries.
+If you are using the MKL library by intel, the configuration is relatively easy as MKL provides all the required libraries.
 An example of `.ac` configuration file is reported below:

 ```